BharatAntil/buckler/README.md

 Buckler provides a view that serves as the main entry point for accessing Kibana.
-All requests are forwarded to either Kibana or directly to Elasticsearch (in cases where Kibana will not properly handle the request, e.g. when access configuration indexes).
+All requests are forwarded to either Kibana or directly to Elasticsearch (in cases where Kibana will properly handle the request, e.g. when access configuration indexes).

 Buckler provides a very simple authentication mechanism.
 It does not define any